elisehammarstrom/tech-bootcamp-ws/README.md

 **Task**: Add the prop `isFavorite` to your MovieCard.tsx component, and display in the card if the movie is your favorite or not.

 To not only display, but also be able to change the favorite status, we need a mechanism for that!
 To make it easier for you, we have prepared a method `addToFavorites` which calls the api endpoint `/users/{userId}/favorites/{movieId}` that adds a movie to the favorites.
-Feel free to have a look at the implementation!
+Use that function, or implement your own.

 **Task**: Add a button to your MovieCard, that on click, calls the method `addToFavorites` with the `imdbId`.
 Give the user some feedback that favorite has been added.

-### 3.2 Toggle favorite on change (Enhancements?? )
+### 3.2 (Enhancements)

-TODO.
+**a) Toggle favorite on change**

-- add icon in button
+- We want to be able to remove movies we have set as favorites as well.
+Implement a new button which removes a movie as a favorite on click.
+To remove a movie, you can use the same endpoint as when adding, but with a `DELETE` request instead of `POST`.

-- onClick, send to new endpoint.
-Id is the payload.
+**a) Update the state on favorite change**

-  [TODO: Fundera över hur du vill göra med state här - kanske belysa att det är problematiskt?
-Use streaming????]
+- When you are adding or removing an item as a favorite, we want to visualise directly if the card is a favorite or not.

 ## 4. Show favorites